Robust Aggregation for Federated Learning: Numerical Simulations

 \section{Numerical Simulations}

 We now conduct simulations to compare \rbfedavg with other federated learning algorithms.
 The simulations were run using TensorFlow and the data was preprocessed using LEAF~\citep{caldas2018leaf}.
-The full details from this section and more simulation results are given in the Sec.~\ref{sec:a:expt} of the supplement.
+We first describe the experimental setup in \Cref{sec:expt:setup}, then study the robustness and convergence of \rbfedavg in \Cref{sec:expt:robustnesss}.
+We study the effect of the extensions of \rbfedavg in \Cref{sec:expt:extensions}.
+The full details from this section and more simulation results are given in Appendix~\ref{sec:a:expt}.
+The code and scripts to reproduce these experiments can be found online~\cite{rfa_repo}.

-\myparagraph{Datasets, Tasks and Models} We consider two machine learning tasks.
-The datasets are described in Table~\ref{table:expt:dataset:descr}.
-Since we only have a finite sample $\xi_1, \cdots, \xi_{n_k} \sim \mathcal{D}_k$ for device $k$, we take its weight $\alpha_k \propto n_k$.

-\begin{enumerate}[label=(\alph*),nolistsep,leftmargin=0pt] \item{\textit{Character Recognition}:} We use the EMNIST dataset~\citep{cohen2017emnist}, where the input $x$ is a $28\times 28$ grayscale image of a handwritten character and the output $y$ is its identification (0-9, a-z, A-Z).
-Here, each device is a writer of the handwritten character $x$.
-We use two models for $\varphi$ --- a linear model $\varphi(x;w) = w\T x$ and a convolutional neural network (ConvNet).
-The loss function $\ell$ used is the multinomial logistic loss and performance is evaluated using the classification accuracy.

-\item{\textit{Character-Level Language Modeling}:} We learn a character-level language model over the Complete Works of \citet{shakespeare}.
-We formulate it as a multiclass classification problem, where the input $x$ is a window of 20 characters, the output $y$ is the next (i.e., 21st) character.
-Each device is a role from a play (e.g., Brutus from The Tragedy of Julius Caesar).
-We use a long-short term memory model (LSTM)~\citep{hochreiter1997long} for $\varphi$, and the loss function $\ell$ is the multinomial logistic loss.
-The performance is evaluated with the classification accuracy of next-character prediction.